bytedance/g3/doc/openssl-variants.md

 ### Build

-- Make sure you have `cmake`, `pkg-config` and `go` installed

-- Build with `--features vendored-aws-lc` cargo option
+Use `--features vendored-aws-lc` cargo build option.

 ### Package

-You can build packages by using the build scripts.

-Release tarball creation is still not supported yet.
+- Install a recent version of [go](https://go.dev/dl/).

+- Switch to branch `rel/aws-lc`, then run the build script or create the release tarball as usual.